Navid200/xDrip/docs/Nightscout/CostTable.md

 Click on OK.

 Choose an invoice.
-Keep in mind that an invoice will only become complete on the third day of the month.
-So, the invoice for December, will not yet be valid on January 2.
+Keep in mind that an invoice may only become complete on the second or third day of the month.
+So, the invoice for December, will not yet be valid on January 1.
 ![](./images/ChooseInvoice.png)

 Put a check mark beside project name.
 Then, click on "Download CSV".